🤒 If You're Having a Technical Problem in a Lesson Right Now

 Remember that as long as you do Step #1, it's easy for us to refund you a credit if you have an issue in a lesson:

-Do an audio/video test on the Classroom -> AV Test Page.
+Do an audio/video test on the AV Test page.
 If you can see and hear yourself in the test, your lesson should work.

 Try using a different browser.
 For example if you're using Firefox, try Chrome.
 Make sure you're using an approved browser and make sure it's updated to the newest version.
 Click here to read about those